bkatzung/kcsg-kartra-pages/readme.txt

 has insufficient information to deliver anything else.

-While not recommended, it is possible to display a Kartra page in this mode by cutting-and-pasting Kartra's "Embed code" into a WordPress custom HTML block.
+While not recommended, it is possible to display a Kartra page in this mode by copying-and-pasting Kartra's "Embed code" into a WordPress custom HTML block.

 Once set up, displaying a Kartra page in WordPress mode follows this five-step
 process: